DanonymousCoder/JS-operators2/README.md

 # JS-operators2
-This is a repository to continue learning
+This is a repository to continue learning JavaScript